Buying or selling a home can feel like taking a trip to Spain using only three years of high school Spanish.

 I’m Heather

-I’m Heather — a Realtor, wife, mom of teens, chaos coordinator, and big believer in progress over perfection.
+I’m Heather — a Realtor, wife, mom of teens, chaos coordinator, and big believer in the value of failing forward.
 This blog is where my real estate lessons and experience get passed on to you!
 Whether you’re buying, selling, downsizing, or just trying to keep the laundry off the couch, you’re in the right place.
-Let’s navigate home together.
-Mess and all!